johandry/mac/README.md

 The environment variable `LOCAL_SETUP=1` use the files locally instead of getting them from GitHub.

-If no parameter is pass the script will use the `Brewfile.Test` brewfile instead the one with the hostname.
-Or, you may pass a list of brewfiles extensions (the name after `Brewfile.`) to use them, instead of `Brewfile.Test` or the one with the hostname.
+If no parameter is pass the script will use the `Profile.Test` profile instead the one with the hostname.
+Or, you may pass a list of brewfiles extensions (the name after `Brewfile.`) to use them.

-Notice that `Brewfile.Common` will always be used.
+Notice that `Brewfile.Base` will always be used.

 It's possible to test the script using Vagrant.
 Follow these steps to use OSX Setup with Vagrant: